Coronation of George IV

-The coronation of George IV as King of the United Kingdom took place at Westminster Abbey, London, on 19 July 1821.
-Originally scheduled for 1 August of the previous year, the ceremony had been postponed due to the parliamentary proceedings of George's estranged wife, Caroline of Brunswick; because these failed to deprive Queen Caroline of her titles and obtain a divorce from the King, she was excluded from the ceremony.
+The coronation of George IV as king of the United Kingdom took place at Westminster Abbey, London, on 19 July 1821.
+Originally scheduled for 1 August of the previous year, the ceremony had been postponed due to the parliamentary proceedings of George's estranged wife, Queen Caroline; because these failed to deprive Caroline of her titles and obtain a divorce from the King, she was excluded from the ceremony.
 In accordance with George's lavish personal tastes, the coronation was the most extravagant ever staged and a number of the traditional elements of the ceremonial were conducted for the last time.

 Background

 George had acceded to the throne on 29 January 1820, on the death of his father, King George III, at Windsor Castle.
 The late king had been debilitated by illness for most of the previous decade and George had been appointed prince regent in his father's place in 1811.
 From the start of the Regency, Prince George, already notorious for his numerous mistresses and being an extravagant follower of fashion, declared that he would "quite eclipse Napoleon".
 Following Britain's victory in the Napoleonic Wars, George purported that he had played a leading role in the downfall of the French emperor.
 Therefore, the intention was that George would outshine the sumptuous coronation of Napoleon and a tailor was dispatched to Paris to study the emperor's coronation robe.

-The ceremony was originally planned for 1 August 1820; however, on 5 June, George's estranged wife, Caroline of Brunswick, unexpectedly returned to England from the continent to claim her right to be crowned as queen consort.
-Despite long-standing rumours of Caroline's immoral lifestyle, she garnered considerable public sympathy, probably due to the unpopularity of King George.
+The ceremony was originally planned for 1 August 1820; however, on 5 June, George's estranged wife, Caroline of Brunswick, unexpectedly returned to England from the continent to claim her right to be crowned as queen.
+Despite long-standing rumours of Caroline's immoral lifestyle, she garnered considerable public sympathy, probably due to the King's unpopularity.
 She also gained the backing of Whig politicians, who formed the opposition to the Tory government, led by Lord Liverpool.
 At the urging of George, the government introduced a bill of pains and penalties into the House of Lords, "to deprive Her Majesty Caroline Amelia Elizabeth of the title, prerogatives, rights, Privileges, and Exemptions of Queen Consort of this Realm, and to dissolve the Marriage between His Majesty and the said Caroline Amelia Elizabeth" based on Caroline's alleged adultery.
 These proceedings, which took on something of the nature of a trial, would obviously take some time and so there was a postponement of the coronation until 19 July 1821.
 In the event, there was insufficient support for the bill which was abandoned in November, so Caroline was simply written-out of the coronation ceremony.